rosedu/techblog/_posts/2012-10-25-grub2-and-iso-boot.markdown

 	update-grub2

-Thanks to DobRaz for suggesting ISO booting with Grub.
+Thanks to doraz for suggesting ISO booting with Grub.